ddev/ddev.com/src/content/blog/docker-performance-2023.md

 ## Background

-Docker providers for macOS have been getting better and faster (mostly) over time, and [DDEV has just added OrbStack and Rancher Desktop to its officially supported providers](/blog/docker-providers).
+Docker providers for macOS have been getting better and faster (mostly) over time, and [DDEV has recently added OrbStack and Rancher Desktop to its officially supported providers](/blog/docker-providers).
 It's time to take a look and see what is happening with DDEV and Docker provider performance.

 This test used an update of the same technique as used [December 2022](/blog/ddev-docker-desktop-and-colima-benchmarking-updated-dec-2022/).